benmvp/slides/2017/reactrally/fiber.md

 NOTES:
 - The current (soon-to-be-previous) reconciler has been posthumously given the name Stack reconciler
 - Basically when an update needs to happen, the Stack reconciler traverses the entire component tree and does all the rendering for as long as it takes
-- Then it reliquishes control back to the JS interpreter
+- Then it reliquishes control back to the JS engine
 - For deep or expensive updates this can have a noticeable impact on performance even w/ intelligent reconciliation

 /////